 - arranging medical care

-Hiring a personal assistant (PA) is normally quite costly, but through the CDPAP program your parent has the option to hire a friend or family member that has no prior care-giving experience to act as a their PA .
-Your parent will not even have to worry about the financial burden of paying the PA.
-The PA is paid through a contracted fiscal intermediary (FI) that administers the CDPAP plans.
+Hiring a personal assistant (PA) is normally quite costly, but through the CDPAP program your parent will not have to worry about the financial burden or the administrative tasks of paying the PA.
+The PA is paid through a fiscal intermediary (FI) that handles the administrative work and the costs are covered by Medicaid.

-The plans permit physically disabled, elderly, or chronically ill people to oversee their own care and choose their own caregiver.
-As part of the admitting process into the program, you and your parent have the opportunity to discuss and agree upon with a nurse the number of daily care hours assigned.
-CDPAP will help parent receive the assistance he or she needs to have the best quality of life possible in the comfort of their own home.
+Physically disabled, elderly, or chronically ill people may choose their own caregiver and oversee their own care.
+As part of the admitting process into the program, you and your parent have the opportunity to discuss with a nurse the number of daily care hours that will be assigned.
+CDPAP can help your parent receive the assistance he or she needs to have the best quality of life possible in the comfort of their own home.

 Please Note: Edison Home Health Care is a Fiscal Intermediary for CDPAP.
 We do not administer the program.
 We can help you navigate, but application and enrollment for CDPAP must go through your Local Department of Social Services or Medicaid plan.